What is Theatre Tax Relief?

 What costs qualify for Theatre Tax Relief?

-However, it’s only the direct costs relating to production and the striking of the set that will qualify for the relief.
+However, the direct costs relating to production and the striking of the set will qualify for the relief.
 Examples of these would be, the making of the stage scenery and the actors’ time during rehearsals.
 Indirect costs, such as, marketing, finance, and legal costs do not qualify.

 What types of productions qualify?